Simplify infrastructure self-service with Blueprints

 Conclusions

 IT professionals experience workplace stress much less than people working in other sectors.
-The primary stressors in the IT industry include heavy workload and tight deadlines; the most common symptoms are irritability and mood swings.
+The primary stressors in the IT industry include heavy workloads and tight deadlines; the most common symptoms are irritability and mood swings.
 Some of the best ways of coping with job-related stress are listening to music, playing video games, and exercising.

 Methodology

-Regarding the stress study, we collected answers from 1,142 respondents from the United States.
+To compile this stress study, we collected answers from 1,142 respondents from the United States.
 The survey was conducted online via Centiment (316 responses), Reddit (97 responses), and Amazon mTurk (729 responses).

-The most Flexible CI/CD Automation Tool
+The Most Flexible CI/CD Automation Tool

 Spacelift is an alternative to using homegrown solutions on top of a generic CI.
 It helps overcome common state management issues and adds several must-have capabilities s for infrastructure management.